XPRIZE/GLEXP-Team-KitkitSchool/README.md

 # Build AOSP to make image #

 With all the APKs, it is time to build an image.
 We used a machine with ubuntu 16.04 LTS for that purpose.

 1.
 Follow this
 https://source.android.com/source/requirements.html
 https://source.android.com/source/downloading.html
 https://source.android.com/source/building.html
 need at least 150G of empty space.

 2.
+all the apps are signed with the platform key only mainapp will be installed in userdata.img, while other apps will be placed in system.img

 make a folder to <aosp root>/package/app/<app name>
-: BookTest / TodoSchool / TodoSchoolLauncher / TodoSchoolLibrary / TodoSchoolLockScreen

 put *.apk file to the folder and make Android.mk and fill with